AkatGabrielGoncalves/FelicityBot/README.md

 # Felicity Bot

-This bot is being made as a generalist bot, so expect some cool features in the future.
+This bot is being made as a generalist bot for Discord, so expect some cool features in the future.

 ## Languages?
 Mainly TypeScript